 - Value: Article

-Next, we want to define that we are looking for files that have been modified in the last 7 days.
+Next, define that files need to be found that have been modified in the last 7 days.

-Step 5.
-Set the next filter by using the following criteria:
+Step 2.
+Set the next filter as follows:

 - Filter: Modified on

 - Operator: Within Last

 Step 3.
 Click Save and verify that the expected results appear.